tthorntone/AdNauseam-Wiki/Dynamic-filtering:-quick-guide.md

 #### Important

-_Static filtering_ refers to the filters which comes from the filter lists, i.e. _EasyList_, _EasyPrivacy_, hoHosts, etc. _Dynamic filtering_ are those filtering rules which have an air of firewall rules.
+_Static filtering_ refers to the filters which comes from the filter lists, i.e. _EasyList_, _EasyPrivacy_, hpHosts, etc. _Dynamic filtering_ are those filtering rules which have an air of firewall rules.

 ***